balenablocks/local-ui/README.md

 balena push <DEVICE_LOCAL_IP>
 ```

-You may development any part of the Local UI codebase by pushing code as a local mode container onto a device running balenaOS.
+You may develop any part of the Local UI codebase by pushing code as a local mode container onto a device running balenaOS.
 This mode of development is useful for working with the devices interfaces, such as the network, balena Supervisor's [API](https://www.balena.io/docs/reference/supervisor/supervisor-api/), or `systemd` services, and requires a local installation of [balena CLI](https://www.balena.io/docs/reference/balena-cli/).

 For more information about balena's local mode, see balena's [documentation](https://www.balena.io/docs/learn/develop/local-mode/).